Consensys/quorum/docs/Getting Started/command-line-arguments.md

 `--hostname <name>` - the hostname you want to advertise to other peers to connect to you. e.g. `--hostname host1.com` would set your enode ID to be `enode://<hex node ID>@host1.com:21005`.

-`--raft.dns-enable` - DNS support for the RAFT layer must be explicitly enabled, and is incompatible with older versions.
+`--raftdnsenable` - DNS support for the RAFT layer must be explicitly enabled, and is incompatible with older versions.
 This should be enabled when all nodes have upgraded to version 2.3.1.